 - One between Cowground Bridge & Siddington Swing Bridge (Walbridge 16 Inglesham 12¾).
 The stone & plate are in Corinium Museum's reserve collection, ie. not on display.
 (Photo 6).

 - One between South Cerney Upper Lock and the site of Northmoor Lane Bridge (Walbridge 17 Inglesham 11¾) - the canal is infilled here.

 - Two between Latton Junction and where the canal reappears after the infilling due to the construction of the A419 Cricklade bypass

 (Walbridge 20½ Inglesham 8¼) & (Walbridge 21 Inglesham 7¾).

 (The original Walbridge 17 and 21 plates were kindly donated to the Cotswold Canals Trust in 2014.)

 The last milestone on this section is between the A419 and Ampney Brook Aqueduct, which is the furthest point east that the public has a right of access over the canal route (Walbridge 21½ Inglesham 7¼).

 The Final Milestone

 Fortunately, the last milestone in the sequence between Walbridge and Inglesham (Walbridge 28½ Inglesham ¼) has been preserved with its original plate intact.
 This is now in private ownership, although no longer in its original location (Photo 7).

-It is hoped that other replica plates, similar to the one near Valley Lock, can be manufactured and fitted at other locations in due course.
+It is hoped that other replica plates, similar to the one at Capel's Mill can be manufactured and fitted at other locations in due course.
 If anyone would like to sponsor a plate, Jon Pontefract from the Cotswold Canals Trust would very much like to hear from you.